hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 ## Identifying gene markers for each cluster

 Sometimes the list of markers returned don't sufficiently separate some of the clusters.
-For instance, we had previously identified clusters 0, 4, 6 and 2 as CD4+ Tcells, but when looking at marker gene lists we identfied markers to help us further subset cells.
+For instance, we had previously identified clusters 0, 4, 6 and 2 as CD4+ T cells, but when looking at marker gene lists we identfied markers to help us further subset cells.
 We were lucky and the signal observed from `FindAllMarkers()` helped us differentiate between naive and activated cells.
 Another option to identify biologically meaningful differences would be to use the **`FindMarkers()` function to determine the genes that are differentially expressed between two specific clusters**.

 <p align="center">
 <img src="../img/marker_ident_function3.png" width="350">